 Once the dough has had a couple of hours to rise, add the onion mixture to the dough and gently fold the dough over again and again to incorporate the onions into the dough, trying not to knock out too many of the bubbles that have formed as the dough rises.

-Cover and let rise until at least doubled in size (mine tripled in a cool kitchen) for an additional couple of hours before baking as directed.
+Cover and let rise until at least doubled in size (mine tripled in a cool kitchen) for an additional couple of hours before baking as directed in the recipe linked above.